Jonas Wijtenburg | Setting/Unsetting/Resetting

 At PARK I met artist Jonas Wijtenburg and his assistant Arno Westerberg with their hands full of wet plaster.
 It is five days before the opening of Setting/Unsetting/Resetting, and the PARK exhibition space looks like a construction site.
-Here, things are happening, changing and developing.
+Here, things are happening, changing, and developing.
 Wijtenburg was granted to start work in the exhibition space at the end of January 2020.
 This is well in time for the vernissage of his solo show.
-At the time of my visit the space is already filled by an immense, open construction that is made out of beams supported by steel.
+At the time of my visit, the space is already filled by an immense, open construction that is made out of beams supported by steel.
 This architectural addition is a wooden framework-like structure through which one can walk.

 A modular approach

 What is interesting in the work of Wijtenburg, is that this emphasis on modularity connects to an intellectual as well as a practical level.
 The open system that he presents, is both a paradigm and a physical translation of this.
-Together we walk in the structure and past the clearly visible screws.
-The formal language of these fastners is functional, but at the same time arbitrary.
+Together we walk in the structure and past the visible screws.
+The formal language of these fasteners is functional, but at the same time arbitrary.
 Everything looks like it could be changed at any moment, just like an institution or an individual has to be prepared for an always-changing world.
 The artists’ ideas of creating possibilities become clear and tangible.